Introduction

 Notwithstanding the value of this approach, in our fast moving and constantly changing world we also recognise that historical data doesn’t always shape future events.
 Accordingly, we recognise the importance of being agile and maintaining the capability to identify emerging trends so we can continue to evolve and deliver our protection activities flexibly and proactively.

-Using the risk-based inspection programme and district plans to shape how, when and where we deliver our protection services will ensure they remain appropriate to the needs of Lancashire’s communities and resources are continually allocated proportionately to existing and emerging risk in the built environment.
+Using the risk-based intervention programme and district plans to shape how, when and where we deliver our protection services will ensure they remain appropriate to the needs of Lancashire’s communities and resources are continually allocated proportionately to existing and emerging risk in the built environment.